 What Does a Virtual Assistant Do?

-What Qualifications Are Required for a Virtual Assistant?
+What Qualifications Does a Virtual Assistant Need?

 Beyond technical expertise, there are a few key qualities clients look for in VAs.
 Excellent written and verbal communication are crucial, as you’ll be interacting with clients and possibly speaking to their brand.
 Solid organizational skills are fundamental for keeping track of different tasks and due dates.